This is a 3-part program:

 1. Workshop.
 2. Personal voice analysis.
 3. Consultation.

-This class is for newcomers who are unsure how they fit in, who need to learn about all opportunities, and determine if they have potential.
+This program is for newcomers who are unsure how they fit in, who need to learn about all opportunities, and determine if they have potential.

 It’s a practical and comfortable way to determine if voice over is for you.
 The instructors of this voice over class will tell you for real.
 (We are polite, but candid.)

-- It's flexible: Part-time or full-time, work from home (pajamas optional)
+- It's flexible: Part-time or full-time, even work from home (pajamas optional).

-- And there are 21 genres to choose from!
+- And there are 21 types (genres) of voice over work to choose from!